 To qualify for a Ride Assistance Pass, ambulant guests must have at least one carer over the age of 18.
 Guests who are unable to walk unaided must be accompanied by a minimum of two helpers over the age of 18 on rides that involve a complex evacuation procedure.
-Please note that some ride evacuation procedures mean they are not suitable for guests whom are unable to walk unaided and these are shown in the downloadable Accessibility Guide.
+Please note that some ride evacuation procedures mean they are not suitable for guests whom are unable to walk unaided.

 Helpers accompanying a disabled guest on to rides must sit in the same carriage, boat, seat or row, and they must be able to assist with loading and off-loading (including transfer to and from wheelchairs).
-Our attraction hosts will provide instruction but, for everyone’s safety, they cannot help with lifting.
+Our team members will provide instruction but, for everyone’s safety, they cannot help with lifting.

 Once a guest can meet the ride height requirements and have upper body use they can go on the certain activities.
 As situations and restrictions differ, please use the Ride Accsess guide to determine which rides will be suitable.

-**The Cu Chulainn Rollercoaster – Guest must have use of their upper body and use of their limb/limbs down to their knee/knees in order to use this attraction.
+Please note **The Cu Chulainn Rollercoaster – Guest must have use of their upper body and use of their limbs down to their knees in order to use this attraction.
 If a guest has a leg amputation it must be at or below the knee.
-We have a wheelchair accessible lift that can assist guest onto the platform.
-Users must have 3
+We have a wheelchair accessible lift that can assist guest onto the platform on this activity.

 Guests that are carrying an Injury or are Pregnant